I Wish I Could Shimmy Like My Sister Kate

 The song was featured in an episode of the Carol Burnett Show (Episode 7.6) in 1973.

 David Bowie used to team this song with an updated version of the Flares 1960 doo-wop song "Foot Stompin'" during the Diamond Dogs Tour, as heard on the compilation Rarestonebowie.
 Guitarist Carlos Alomar blessed the update with a riff that became Bowie's hit "Fame", cowritten with John Lennon.

 Judith Durham recorded a version for her album, Judith Durham and The Hottest Band in Town (1974).

 The song was also featured in an episode of All in the Family during the show's final (1978) season, in which Edith and Stephanie plan to sing the song for a talent show at Stephanie's school.

 Ragtime revival band The Blue Rags put a version on their 1997 album ”Rag-N-Roll".
 On their self-titled 2004 debut album, the Ditty Bops also covered the song as did The Livin' Blues, a 60s Dutch blues band.

-A rare video footage of the song with Cécile McLorin Salvant from 2014 brought life to the song on the internet amongst the young jazz-generation.
+A rare video footage of the song with Cécile McLorin Salvant from 2014 brought life to the song on the internet.